BHP exits diamonds with sale to Harry Winston

 Harry Winston said in a statement that it would fund the cash deal with existing resources and debt, including a $400 million term loan and a $100 million revolving credit facility.

-“I think the danger for Harry Winston is they may alienate some of their investors who are holding the stock for exposure to the retail division,” said Edward Sterck, an analyst with BMO Capital Markets.
-“That exposure is diluted with the expansion of the mining division.”

-Shares of Harry Winston were down 2.23 percent at C$13.15 on Tuesday afternoon on the Toronto Stock Exchange.

-The deal also pours cold water on market hopes of a merger between BHP and Rio’s diamond assets - a tie-up considered in the past which would have propelled diamonds into the FTSE 100.
+Tuesday’s deal does however pour cold water on market hopes of a merger between BHP and Rio’s diamond assets - a tie-up considered in the past which would have propelled diamonds into the FTSE 100.
 Analysts and industry sources had long said a spin-off of Rio’s assets was more likely.

 The EKATI mine, in northern Canada, has produced an average of around $750 million of rough diamonds per year over the last five years, representing 6 percent of the world’s rough diamond supply by value.

-Other suitors had included private equity group KKR and diamond producer De Beers, which eventually held back from an offer, sources familiar with the matter said.
+Other suitors in the process had included private equity group KKR and diamond producer De Beers, which eventually held back from an offer, sources familiar with the matter said.
 Analysts’ estimates of price for EKATI had varied widely, from $500 million to more than $1.5 billion.

 BHP’s other diamond asset was sold in December; a majority stake in the Chidliak exploration project in Canada sold to partner Peregrine Diamonds (PGD.TO).